Sharif2499/GTL-MLE-Assignment-Submission/README.md

-# GTL-MLE-Assignment-Submission
-Python environment set up with the necessary libraries:

-pip install tensorflow transformers scikit-learn fastapi uvicorn
+Python environment set up with the necessary libraries: pip install tensorflow transformers scikit-learn fastapi uvicorn

+To Run:
+Following sequence to be maintained:
+1. data_preprocessing.py for the preprocessing dataset before training.
+2. model_training.py to building the model to build, compile, train and save the model.
+3. model_evaluation.py to evaluate different performance metrices on test set.
+4. app.py to deploy the model.

+Model Architecture:
 The BertMultiTaskModel is a neural network model designed to handle two tasks simultaneously: Named Entity Recognition (NER) and Parts of Speech (POS) tagging.
 The architecture is built upon the BERT (Bidirectional Encoder Representations from Transformers) model, which is a pre-trained transformer-based model known for its effectiveness in various NLP tasks.
 Here's a breakdown of the architecture:

 BERT Base Model:
 Type: TFBertModel from the transformers library.